zenml-io/zenml/docs/book/user-guide/production-guide/cloud-orchestration.md

 # Orchestrating pipelines on the cloud

 Until now, we've only run pipelines locally.
-The next step is get free from our local machines, and transition our pipelines to execute on the cloud.
+The next step is to get free from our local machines and transition our pipelines to execute on the cloud.
 This will enable you to run your MLOps pipelines in a cloud environment, leveraging the scalability and robustness that cloud platforms offer.

 In order to do this, we need to get familiar with two more stack components: